 - NHS Digital codes of practice for handling information in health and car

 - Processing confidential patient information without consent

 General Data Protection Regulation (GDPR)

-For health and social care research, the new Regulation is not very different from the current Act and the Health Research Authority will not be adding to the existing effective safeguards.
+For health and social care research, the new Regulation is not very different from the previous Act, and the Health Research Authority will not be adding to the existing effective safeguards.
 In particular, Research Ethics Committee (REC) approval and the legal gateway for processing confidential patient information on the advice of the Confidentiality Advisory Group (CAG) will continue, as will the other common law provisions.
 A summary of the key changes for all data processing (not just research) is available from the Information Governance Alliance.

-The suite is primarily intended for Data Protection Officers (DPO), research managers or information governance leads / security architecture leads, or equivalent.
+We've also developed technical guidance intended for Data Protection Officers (DPO), research managers or information governance leads / security architecture leads, or equivalent.
 It may also be relevant for researchers.
 Some prior knowledge of terminology is assumed.